 I think this is a great feature, especially for disabled people, like myself, who have a progressive disability and can still be transferred manually but will eventually require hoist transfers 100% of the time.
 They will not have to replace the seat as it already has the hoist straps.
 There are also pouches to hide the straps when not required.

 A cool feature of the ableSling is the travel pouch where you can store your passports, phone, boarding passes, money and travel documents.
 This is a handy feature especially if you are like us and always misplacing the passports and boarding passes.
-We always think we have placed the passports in a specific section of our bag, but then when it comes to finding them it’s a nightmare and half the bags contents get emptied on the airport floor in search for them.
+We always think we have placed the passports in a specific section of our bag, but then when it comes to finding them it’s a nightmare and half the bags contents get emptied on the airport floor in search of them.

 Since you remain seated in the ableSling while travelling in the car to the airport and on the aircraft, safety is very important.
 There are cut out panels/slots on each side of the seat for your wheelchair seat belt and aircraft seat belt to slide through.

 Safe and fast transfers